tonyrud/sites-liveview/README.md

 - PostGIS for point to point location searching
 - Dockerized local development
 - GH Actions for CI on PRs
-- Dockerized released and deployed via ECS
+- Dockerized releases and deployed via ECS

 ## Start application